Pink Beach & Long Beach in Komodo, What’s The Difference?

 Pink Beach Komodo

-Pink Beach on Komodo Island is a popular stop for snorkeling and relaxing on the shore.
+Pink Beach on Komodo Island is a popular stop for snorkelling and relaxing on the shore.
 The underwater world just off the beach is vibrant, with coral reefs that host a variety of tropical fish, making it an excellent spot for snorkelers of all levels.
 The beach itself, with its brighter pink hue and soft sand, is perfect for sunbathing or taking that iconic Komodo photo.
-Since it’s a designated snorkeling site in many liveaboard itineraries, it’s often included in diving excursions as well.
+Since it’s a popular snorkelling stop in many liveaboard itineraries,, it’s often included in diving excursions as well.

 Long Beach Padar